-Public transportation in San Diego is administered by the San Diego Metropolitan Transit System (MTS) which operates buses and a light rail tram system in the city.
-There are more than 90 bus routes in the city and surrounding areas as well as three light-rail lines.
+Public transportation in San Diego is administered by the San Diego Metropolitan Transit System (MTS), which operates buses and a light rail tram system in the city.
+There are more than 100 bus routes in the city and surrounding areas, as well as three light-rail lines.

 Public transport in San Diego

-Single tickets for public transport are easily available and relatively affordable.
-The most cost-effective option for expats intending to make frequent use of public transport in San Diego, however, is to purchase a monthly pass.
+Single tickets for public transport are readily available and relatively affordable.
+The most cost-effective option for expats intending to make frequent use of public transport in San Diego is to purchase a monthly pass.
 Day passes are also readily available.

-Physical tickets can be purchased at stations, or tickets can be purchased online using a service known as the Compass Cloud.
-Regular commuters should purchase a Compass Card, which is a smartcard that can be used across all MTS services.
+Physical tickets can be purchased at stations, or tickets can be purchased online using a service known as PRONTO, which was formerly known as Compass Cloud.
+Regular commuters should purchase a PRONTO Card, which is a smartcard that can be used across all MTS and North County Transit District (NCTD) services.

 The San Diego Trolley is the city's light rail system and is one of the most recognisable forms of transport in the city.
-Also known as the Red Trolley, the service consists of more than 50 stations on three main lines that cover around 54 miles (87km) of track.
+Also known as the Red Trolley, the light rail service consists of 62 stations on four main lines that cover around 65 miles (105km) of track.

 Taxis in San Diego

-MTS is responsible for licensing and regulating taxis in San Diego, ensuring that they adhere to safety standards.
-Rates vary between companies, but a starting cost (known as a "flag drop fare") plus a per-mile fee is standard.
+MTS is responsible for licensing and regulating taxis in San Diego, as well as ensuring that they adhere to safety standards.
+Rates vary between companies, but a starting cost (known as a 'flag drop fare') plus a per-mile fee is standard.
 Cabs in San Diego can either be called in advance, hailed from the street or found at a taxi stand.

-Several ride-hailing applications also have a presence in San Diego, including Lyft and Uber.
-These allow users to summon a cab directly to their location and gives an estimated price for the trip upfront.
+Several ride-hailing applications, including Lyft and Uber, also have a presence in San Diego.
+These allow users to summon a cab directly to their location and get an estimated price for the trip upfront.

 Cycling in San Diego